IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_A/Syllabus.md

 • Don’t be afraid to fail.
 Don’t let your failures determine you.
 Rise again.
 Keep moving

 ## Attendance
-Attendance is mandatory and will be noted, whether you are synchronous or asynchronous, for the entire duration of the class period.
-If you need to leave or your internet cuts out, you are responsible for the material missed.
+Attendance is mandatory and will be noted for the entire duration of the class period.
+If you need to leave (for what ever reason), you are responsible for the material missed.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
-Unexcused absences (without a note from a doctor or agency) will affect your grade.
+Unexcused absences (without a note from a doctor or agency or Ms. Rayment) will affect your grade.

 • Two unexcused absences are allowed; After that, your final overall grade for the course will drop by 2.5 points out of 100 for each additional unexcused absences.